18F/e-manifest/README.md

 # The e-Manifest App for EPA

-Visit [18F Consulting](https://pages.18f.gov/consulting/projects/epa/e-manifest/) for details about this project.
+Visit [18F Consulting](https://pages.18f.gov/consulting/projects/epa/e-manifest/) for details about this project, or check out our [Trello board](https://trello.com/b/0geMlbgF/epa-emanifest) to see what we're working on right now.

 This is a Ruby/Sinatra app, with a Jekyll static site in the `_static` directory.
 The Jekyll site will be generated in the `public/` directory, which Sinatra routes to automatically.